Platycerium, Staghorn Fern : cultivation and care

 - Exposure Bright, indirect light

-- Soil type Well-draining and aerated
+- Soil type Well-draining and airy

 - Hardiness Not frost-hardy

-The Platycerium is an epiphytic fern native to tropical and subtropical regions across several continents: Africa, Southeast Asia, Australia, South America and even some Pacific islands.
+The Platycerium is an epiphytic fern native to tropical and subtropical regions across several continents: Africa, Southeast Asia, Australia, South America, and even some Pacific islands.
 It grows mainly in humid forests, where it clings to tree trunks and branches.
 Unlike parasitic plants, it does not harm its hosts, merely using them as support.

 The main species and varieties